hertze/PoserFrames/README.md

 - Consider keeping multiple copies of **PoserFrames.jsx** with different user settings in your scripts folder, for example two named **PoserFrames-artsy.jsx** and **PoserFrames-conservative.jsx**.
 They'll all show up in Photoshop's scripts menu for easy access.
 You will have to adjust the action **PoserFrames.atn** when you change the script name and you may want to record separate actions for each script and then  build droplets for them.

 - I like to run [the Film Grain](https://thearchetypeprocess.com/collections/adobe-photoshop-actions/products/the-film-grain), from [the Archetype Process](https://thearchetypeprocess.com), on my images after I've run Poser Frames.
 That way, the borders blend in nicely with the image.
-If you have Poser Frames in artsy mode, you might have to remove the grain added to the white areas outside of the border.
+If you have Poser Frames in fancy mode, you might have to remove the grain added to the white areas outside of the border.
 I use the magic wand in Photoshop, and fill the selection with white.
 I actually have a Photoshop droplet that does this automatically.

 Using ExtractPath.jsx